This is how much your degree will earn you in 10 years

 Contrastingly, STEM (Science, Technology, Engineering and Mathematics) lead to higher earnings, both in the short and long term.

-The report also revealed that 10% of students are studying for degrees that, even after 10 years, will lead to median earnings of less than £25,000 – the current threshold for repaying your student loan.
+The report also revealed that 10% of students are studying for degrees that, even after 10 years, will lead to median earnings of less than £25,000 – what was the threshold for repaying your student loan when the study was published.

 In other words, 134,000 graduates every year won’t start paying their loan back even ten years after accepting their degree certificate.